mastdeals3/anzen/docs/finance_architecture.md

   are additive locks, admin override via `reopen_tax_period`.
 - Regenerate Balance Sheet + P&L reports.
 - Reconcile all bank statements up to period-end.

-### Audited architecture boundaries

-- `Bank Ledger`, `Party Ledger`, `Account Ledger`, Trial Balance, Profit & Loss and Balance Sheet are journal-native accounting reports.
-Bank Ledger selects the control account through active `bank_accounts.coa_id` and displays active posted functional-IDR journal lines.
-Imported statement rows remain only in Bank Reconciliation and never substitute for General Ledger postings.
-- Trial Balance and Balance Sheet sum functional journal-line debit/credit values directly.
-They never multiply stored functional values by a UI USD rate.
-Balance Sheet derives Current Year Earnings once as revenue less expenses; the UI must not add P&L a second time or apply `ABS()` to equity.
-- PPN, PPh, outstanding-tax, tax-period, Tax Payment, Faktur, and CA report accounting amounts come from active posted tax-control journal lines.
-  Business documents and Faktur rows supply descriptive metadata only.
-- Phase 1 repaired only exact, uniquely linked Cash-on-Hand classifications:
-  161 journal lines were pointed to the related Bank Master's canonical COA.
-  No amount, side, date, journal identity, or currency value changed, and every remaining bank mismatch is a manual exception.
-- Historical USD bank journals cannot all be rendered as USD from journal data
-  alone: 33 of 37 active USD-bank GL lines lack line-level transaction-currency metadata.
-Thirty-five journals have one authoritative linked statement line;
-  two (`JE2511-0067` and `JE2602-0125`) have neither transaction metadata nor a statement link.
-Their functional IDR postings are preserved and the missing currency evidence remains a manual-review exception; no exchange rate is inferred.
-- The current schema has no native Owner Withdrawal source master.
-The existing Bank Reconciliation action therefore delegates atomically to the shared Manual Journal command and shared reconciliation-link command.
-Creating a new source table or document type would violate the consolidation scope and must be an explicit product/accounting decision.
-- Active `tax_codes` rows do not currently configure `collection_account_id`/`payment_account_id`.
-Tax-payment RPCs consistently resolve the existing payable COAs by tax type (`2130`, `2131`, `2132`, `2137`, `2138`), and production tax-payment journals reconcile.
-Moving those mappings into tax-code configuration requires an authorised configuration decision, especially for collection-account semantics; it is not a safe historical repair.

 ## 16. Finance RPCs (public, SECURITY DEFINER unless noted)